mazenkapadi/CSC325_Mod10HW/README.md

 - The client code uses the abstract factory to create matching garments without knowledge of concrete classes.

 **Usage:**
-- The driver class, `GarmentSimulator`, demonstrates how to use the Abstract Factory pattern to create matching garments for different families and variants.
+- The driver class, demonstrates how to use the Abstract Factory pattern to create matching garments for different families and variants.
 - You can modify the selected factory to create garments based on the customer's choice.

 **Benefits:**